 The sigmoid colon continues as the rectum when it loses its mesentery, at approximately S3 level.

 - posteriorly: left internal iliac artery and vein, left ureter, piriformis muscle, sacrum, sacral plexus

-- venous: similarly named veins drain into the inferior mesenteric vein
+- similarly named veins drain into the inferior mesenteric vein

 - sympathetic: inferior mesenteric plexus